 Gel stain is a great way to refresh the color of your wooden furniture without having to strip the existing finish.
 It’s also a great option for matching the color of a new piece to an existing set without having to go all the way down to raw wood like traditional stains.

-I didn’t have to go as far as to use gel stain on this round table.
-However, If they gouges or scratches were a little more extreme it would have been a great option!
+I didn’t have to go as far as to use gel stain on this round table above.
+However, If the gouges or scratches were a little more extreme it would have been a great option!

 I hope you’ll try some of these easy to use products next time you have an old wooden piece of furniture in need of a little revamp.
 Little scratches here and there don’t call for the orbital sander or a full paint cover up!
 I think you’ll be surprised what these products are capable of.